The Fabulous Forum

 It's like some absurd dream you have after ordering room service at 11 p.m.

-Turner Gill Buffalo, having just rejoined the top college football division in 1999, spent the early part of the decade enabling people to utilize the adjective "moribund."
+Buffalo, having just rejoined the top college football division in 1999, spent the early part of the decade enabling people to utilize the adjective ‘moribund.’
 It went 10-58 from 2000 through 2005.
-It had two 1-11's and a 1-10.
+It had two 1-11’s and a 1-10.
 Its 2005 team scored 110 points in 11 games, a statistic almost unattainable even in a fallible species.
 Even though its city sits far-flung and hard to access, Times wordsmith Chris Dufresne made it there in 2003 to profile the 117th- and last-ranked team in the country.

-"Who knew there were the Buffalo Bulls?" he wrote.
+‘Who knew there were the Buffalo Bulls?’ he wrote.

 Five years later, well, I don't know third-year Coach Turner Gill personally.
 I saw him play quarterback on TV for Nebraska's colossus of a 1983 team.
 I knew he'd put in his years as assistant coach at his alma mater and other schools.
 That's about it.